Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 3.6.2 =
 * Added ExportedApi::ACTION_AFTER_TARGET_CONTENT_WRITTEN.
 This action is invoked after target content has been written to the WordPress database, both after translation and cloning
+* Added Elementor links rewrite.
+The plugin will now try to replace links to known content in the target site

 = 3.6.1 =
 * Added confirmation for upload queue purge